redis/Tutorials/src/uc/ai_assistant.md

 ```

 ### Rate limiting
 Rate limiting prevents abuse and ensures fair usage across users.
-Redis hashes with field-level TTL via `HSETEX` are ideal for this.
+Redis hashes with field-level TTLs applied using `HSETEX` are ideal for this.

 ```redis:[run_confirmation=true] Initialize Rate Limiting
 // On first request - set counter with 1-minute TTL